Welcome to the Agrihood!

 Twin Buttes property owners get a 15% discount!

-Enjoy farm-to-table living with our community farm.
+Enjoy fresh food grown right in the neighborhood.
 In addition to our vegetables, herbs, fruits, and fresh cut flowers, our lush farm is home to a thriving apiary with bees that pollinate plants and supply honey.
 A flock of chickens lays delicious, fresh eggs.
 We’re also happy to provide floral bouquets for occasions large and small, including weddings.

 It’s important to us to model sustainable agriculture.
 Our farm uses strict regenerative practices to grow resilient and nutrient-dense produce.
 We’re one of the largest farms in the area that grows in an ecologically responsible manner, protecting not only our customers, but also our farmers, the micro-organisms necessary for healthy soil, and all life downstream.

 Twin Buttes Farm consists of five fields in the community development area, totaling about 1.5 acres.
-We have an additional 1.5 acres at the Twin Buttes Farm at Carver’s, in the Animas River Valley just north of town.
+We lease an additional 1.5 acres from Jim Carver of Carver Brewing, in the Animas River Valley just north of town.

 In addition to our Farm Stand, we supply the following grocery stores and restaurants: